maciejsaw/supersimple-extensible-function/README.md

 Take a look at this simple scenario when we add a sidebar to a website.
 This will show you what can happen in several days when you work on your code, and how the extensibleFunction can help you to organise the code
 * DAY 1: First, we only add a basic functionality, which is showing and hiding the sidebar
 * DAY 2: Our product onwer asked to add a different feature: popup
-* DAY 3: We found out a bug that popup overlaps the menu - We decided that before the menu is opened, all the popups should be hidden
+* DAY 3: We found out a bug that popup overlaps the menu - we decided that before the menu is opened, all the popups should be hidden
 * DAY 4: Our product owner asked to add analytics tracking

 [View demo on Codepen](http://codepen.io/maciejsawicki/pen/VmogqW)